Friend or Foe: The Role of Methadone in Opiate Addiction Treatment

 I Could Barely Feel Anything

 For some, methadone is undoubtedly life-saving.
-The World Health Organization considers methadone maintenance to be the single most effective treatment for opiate addiction and the lived experiences of many users starkly illustrate its efficacy.
+The World Health Organization considers methadone maintenance to be the single most effective opiate addiction treatment and the lived experiences of many users starkly illustrate its efficacy.
 One anonymous writer says, “I’ve been taking this drug since 2010, and what I have to say is this: Methadone saved my life.
 It took me off the street and allowed me to function as a normal member of society.”
 Others, however, find that the side effects and practical limitations interfere with their ability to function and that methadone is simply a new addiction that strips them of their authentic self.
 Cathy M. used methadone for seven years when she decided she had had enough:

 [I started] to think of the damage methadone was doing to my entire body and mind.
 Around this time, my aunt (who I was extremely close to) suddenly died.
 I wasn’t even able to mourn her in the right way because I could barely feel anything.
 I was empty.
 I realized I needed to at least try and detox off methadone.
 I didn’t want to live my life being chained to the clinic anymore.
 I was getting married and I wanted to eventually have kids.
 I didn’t want to be pregnant and standing in line at the methadone clinic.